DIVISION OF STUDENT SERVICES

 - Select major by combining insight gained through self-exploration with information about programs in different majors and career opportunities.

-- Career services at Reed offers an interest survey (Strong Interest Survey) and a personality preference instrument (MBTI) along with advising to guide students through a process of self assessment.
+- The Center for Life Beyond Reed at Reed offers an interest survey (Strong Interest Survey) and a personality preference instrument (MBTI) along with advising to guide students through a process of self assessment.
 More...

 2. Explore career options

 - Research different careers.
-Browse or search our career services resource library online.
+Browse or search our Center for Life Beyond Reed resource library online.
 Download guides from the Career Insider Online Library powered by VAULT.
 (These guides are industry-specific indepth looks at particular professions).

 - Discover wide range of possibilities that could match individual values, skills, specific knowledge, characteristics and lifestyle preferences.